 Kailua Kona is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
 With a population of 40,197 people and six constituent neighborhoods, Kailua Kona is the sixth largest community in Hawaii.

 Housing costs in Kailua Kona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Kailua Kona isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kailua Kona are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kailua Kona is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kailua Kona is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kailua Kona who work in sales jobs (14.65%), office and administrative support (13.32%), and maintenance occupations (9.90%).

-One of the nice things about Kailua Kona is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kailua Kona is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The overall education level of Kailua Kona is somewhat higher than in the average US city of 21.84%: 26.89% of adults 25 and older in the town have at least a bachelor's degree.